LukaszBloszyk/hello-kube-jenkins/README.md

 # hello-kube-jenkins
-Jenkins on top of Kubernetes demonstration purpose repo with golang app
+Simple demo of scalable Jenkins on top on Kubernetes with demonstration Goalng App deployed also on Kubernetes and build via Jenkins.